czmyt/steve/favorite-software/README.md

 ## Collections
 - [PortableApps](https://portableapps.com/): Portable versions of over 500 free apps.
 - [The Best Free Software for 2024](https://www.pcmag.com/picks/best-free-software): List from PC Mag(azine) with some other great apps I use occasionally.
+- [The Best Productivity Apps](https://www.pcmag.com/picks/best-productivity-apps): List of productivity related apps, a few of which I use.
+Most [#Cost](#top) but some are free.

 <a name="web"></a>